Dick's Kiss: Writing and analysis

 The writing process for the novel took Molano about seven months and took place from late 1989 to early 1990.
 The plot is narrated in first person from Felipe's point of view, through internal monologues and stream of consciousness.
 In addition to themes such as love, homoerotic desire, and death, the novel explores themes such as machismo and the lack of freedom of adolescents in patriarchal societies, a fact that is represented in Felipe's father and the violence he exerts on him in the second part of the novel.

-Unlike other LGBT novels from the 20th century, in Dick's Kiss, Molano shows a homosexual couple that breaks the stereotypes of the time by being athletic, sports lovers and opposed to extremely sentimental actions, which they qualify as “mariconerías”.
+Unlike other LGBT novels from the 20th century, in Dick's Kiss, Molano shows a homosexual couple that breaks the stereotypes of the time by being athletic, sports lovers and opposed to extremely sentimental actions, which they dismiss as “mariconerías”.
 The sexual attraction between the protagonists is increased by the practice of activities seen at the time as “masculine”.
 The author Adrián Melo points out how the novel's emphasis on portraying the story from a perspective of tenderness, eroticism, and happy moments instead of tragedy marks another difference.

 Molano's prose is simple and directly describes the sexual encounters between the protagonists.
 According to scholar Daniel Giraldo, these descriptions take the form of poetic interludes in the work, so the novel could also be understood as a set of poems interwoven by narrative sections.
 An example of the style of the work can be seen in the following fragment, in which Felipe describes Leonardo:But he looks so beautiful like that...
 I think that's why I fell in love with him: because he has a face that looks like he's always longing...: with those eyes, so big and full of eyelashes [...]
 And you see him, and you're afraid that if you touch him, he's going to cry; but then you look at him like that, and he cracks a smile: because he's almost always happy.
 And that's so nice! [...]
 And that's what happens to me with Leonardo: I just look at him and he gives me the type of joy that makes me wish I knew where I feel happiness so I could touch it [...]The novel is dedicated to Diego Molina, Molano's partner, who had died some time before due to health complications caused by AIDS.
 In addition to the dedication, the novel refers to Diego from its first pages through the evocation of the character Hugo (which was Diego's real name), the protagonist's friend whom he loved and who died before the beginning of the plot.
 After Diego's death, Molano was the one who wrote the epitaph on his tomb, where he included verses from the poem “Partir”, by the Colombian writer Héctor Ignacio Rodríguez.